The substantial risks involved in the exploration of oil and gas can be mitigated by the use of geochemical soil gas surveys.

-Oil and gas companies are faced with the problem of replacing reserves that are rapidly depleting to meet the growing needs of domestic and US markets.
+Oil and gas companies are faced with the problem of replacing reserves that are rapidly depleting to meet the growing needs of world markets.
 As the cost of replacement is constantly increasing, companies are very interested in any technology that reduces the risk of exploration for oil and gas.
 Soil gas geochemical exploration is one of those technologies because at minimum cost it can find deep-seated oil and gas reservoirs by detecting their leakage patterns at the surface.
+Seismic exploration is another method but it is relatively costly, especially for 3-D. Petro-Find surveys are a fraction of the cost of 2-D single-line seismic surveys.
+The exploration for oil and gas is such a risky business that companies want as much information as possible before drilling, the most costly stage of the exploration process.

 Traditional oil and gas exploration drilling may be divided roughly into three risk categories depending on how far it is from the nearest producing well: